electric-sql/electric/website/docs/guides/shapes.md

 ### Typescript

-You can use the [Typescript Client](/docs/api/clients/typescript) to process the Shape Log and materialised it into `Shape` object for you.
+You can use the [Typescript Client](/docs/api/clients/typescript) to process the Shape Log and materialised it into a `Shape` object for you.

 First install using: